-Conrad Maldives is a top-tier Hilton property that requires 120,000 Hilton points per night on its standard rooms (as of January 2023).
+Conrad Maldives is a top-tier Hilton property requiring 120,000 Hilton points per night for its standard rooms (as of January 2023).

 I visited the property in April 2021, when it required 95,000 Hilton points per night.
 Nightly paid rates range from $600 to over $1,000 per night.